A Rate-Splitting Approach to Fading Channels with Imperfect Channel-State Information: Introduction and Channel Model

-The rest of the paper is organized as follows.
-In Section~\ref{sec:mismatch} we discuss the connection of our results with similar results obtained in the mismatched-decoding literature.
-In Sections~\ref{sec:proof:thm:infinite_layering} and \ref{sec:thm:proof:high_SNR} we provide the proofs of the main results.
-And in Section~\ref{sec:summary} we conclude the paper with a summary and discussion.
+In Section~\ref{sec:mismatch} we discuss the connection of our results with similar results obtained in the mismatched-decoding literature, and in Section~\ref{sec:summary} we conclude the paper with a summary and discussion.
+In Appendices~\ref{app:III} and \ref{app:IV} we provide the proofs of the main results from Sections~\ref{sec:L-layering} and \ref{sec:asymptotically_optimal_csi}, respectively.

-\section{Rate-Splitting With Two Layers}
+\section{Rate-Splitting with Two Layers}

 For future reference, we state M\'edard's lower bound \eqref{Medard_lower_bound} in a slightly more general form in the following proposition.